Complex post-traumatic stress disorder: Diagnosis

-CPTSD was considered for inclusion in the DSM-IV, but it was finally excluded of the published version in 1994.
-It was also excluded from the DSM-5, which still lists post-traumatic stress disorder.
-However the ICD-11 has included CPTSD since 2018 and there exists an official psychometrics for assessing the ICD-11 CPTSD, which is the International Trauma Questionnaire (ITQ).
+C-PTSD was considered for inclusion in the DSM-IV but was excluded from the 1994 publication.
+It was also excluded from the DSM-5, which lists post-traumatic stress disorder.
+The ICD-11 has included C-PTSD since its initial publication in 2018 and a validated self-report measure exists for assessing the ICD-11 C-PTSD, which is the International Trauma Questionnaire (ITQ).